Consensys/doc.tessera/docs/HowTo/Configure/Database.md

 This password can either be loaded into Tessera from the file system or user input.
 For file system input, the location of this secret file must set in the `TESSERA_CONFIG_SECRET` environment variable.

-If the database password isn't wrapped inside `ENC()`, Tessera treats it as a plain-text password.
+If the database password isn't wrapped inside `ENC()`, Tessera treats it as a plaintext password.
 This approach is not recommended for production environments.

 !!! note